jalcine/cmake.vim/README.markdown

 :CMakeClean
 ```

 `cmake.vim` does not bind to any keys by default.
+Check `:h cmake` for more
+information.

 ## Commands
 `cmake.vim` defines a few methods for generic interaction with CMake.
 Check